Leberbaum/docs/_posts/2012-09-27-Neither_The_Son.md

 For the expression "neither the Son" in Mark 13:32 there is a very common interpretation which says that the Lord Jesus was "ignorant as a man" (whatever that means) on the actual timing of "that day and that hour" which He had been speaking about (and giving authoritative Divine commands to His disciples on).

-Now I cannot accept this view in the slightest.
+Now I never considered this view conceivable in the slightest.
 I believe that a much better interpretation is to take the text as meaning that the **revelation** of the timing of "that day and that hour" was not part of the **commission** given to the Lord Jesus by His Father when He was sent into this world.

 An excellent presentation of this Not-part-of-His-Commission view is given in David Brown's Commentary "Four Gospels"